ddelgadoJS/Cell-Segmentation-System/README.md

 ## Acknowledgments

 * M. Sc.
-Saúl Calderón Ramírez
+Saúl Calderón Ramírez - contributed with models for the system.